conmaol/gadelica/grammar/nouns.md

 >
 > Is i siud a’ chiad shealg a **rinn** **Fionn**.

+Finally, here is an example where a proper noun `Cumhal` is being used as the subject of a form of the copula `b’` ‘was’:

+> **B’** e **Cumhal** a b’ ainm air aon de na daoine seo, agus bha mac aige air an robh Fionn.

 #### Nominative nouns as object of a verb

 Nominative nouns can also be grammatical *objects* of a verb.

-Here is an example with the nominative proper noun *Fionn* as object of the active verb *leig* ‘allow’:
+Here is an example with the nominative proper noun `Fionn` as object of the active verb `leig` ‘allow’:

 > Phòs a mhàthair rìgh àraidh an déidh sin, ach cha do **leig** i **Fionn** beag às a h-aire.